hrmuwanika/Install-ERPNext-V15-in-Ubuntu-24.04-LTS/README.md

 ```
 bench set-mariadb-host 10.11.12.30
 ```
-Replace amjid with your desired site name. and the IP Address with your ip
+Replace moses with your desired site name. and the IP Address with your ip
 ```
-bench new-site abc.co.rw --db-host 10.11.12.30 --db-port 3306 --db-root-username amjid  --mariadb-user-host-login-scope='%'
+bench new-site abc.co.rw --db-host 10.11.12.30 --db-port 3306 --db-root-username moses  --mariadb-user-host-login-scope='%'
 ```
 Provide the MariaDB credentials when prompted.